The Best Gray Paint Colors With NO UNDERTONES

 Benjamin Moore Stonington Gray hallway with white trim and Chelsea Gray painted door.
 Kylie M Interiors Colour Consultant online - Copy

-How do I know this?
 Well, in my Online Color Consulting, clients send me inspiration photos or written info showing me the ‘true gray look’ they want on their walls.
-Some will send me photos of Benjamin Moore Stonington Gray or Collingwood.
-Others will send photos of Sherwin Williams Repose Gray or Light French Gray as to THEM, they look like true grays.
+Some will send me photos of Benjamin Moore’s Stonington Gray (blue-green undertone) or Collingwood (purple).
+Others will send photos of Sherwin Williams Repose Gray (hot mess) or Light French Gray (violet) as to THEM, they look like true grays.

-But they aren’t.
 Do we need a drink break?
 Silly question, OF COURSE WE DO.

 GRAY PAINT COLORS CAN SHIFT DRASTICALLY DEPENDING ON THEIR ENVIRONMENT